Elkhorn Creek Lodge

 The Liar

-Posted in corruption, democratic party, economics, main stream media, obama by mountainmusings on February 10, 2009
+Posted in corruption, democratic party, economics, main stream media, obama by Eugene Podrazik on February 10, 2009

 Sins of omission are venial; sins of commission are mortal.
 Except the sin of omission that allowed Obama, with a knowing wink from the MSM, to hide the true ideologic identity of his impending presidency during the last campaign.
 The omission was done wiht the intent to deceive; both Obama and the MSM knew that.